jessicayanwang/OpenTA/README.md

-# OpenTA - AI Teaching Assistant MVP
+# OpenTA - AI Teaching Assistant

-An agentic teaching assistant that provides grounded, citation-backed answers to course questions.
+An agentic teaching assistant that provides grounded, citation-backed answers to course questions with professor oversight and control.

+## ✨ New: Enhanced User Experience

+OpenTA now features a **polished, user-friendly interface** designed to clearly communicate value and guide users through the system:

+- 🎨 **Beautiful Landing Page**: Clear value proposition, feature highlights, and user flows
+- 🚀 **Intuitive Onboarding**: Welcome tour for first-time students explaining all features
+- 🎭 **Role-Based Experience**: Tailored interfaces for students and professors
+- 📊 **Visual Polish**: Modern design with smooth animations, gradients, and micro-interactions
+- 📖 **Comprehensive Documentation**: Detailed user flow diagrams and design rationale

+See `USER_FLOW.md` and `UX_IMPROVEMENTS.md` for complete details.

-## 🎯 MVP Features
+## 🎯 Core Features

-This MVP demonstrates **one complete end-to-end task**: answering course logistics and content questions with citations from ingested course materials.
+OpenTA demonstrates **complete end-to-end workflows** for both students and professors:

 ### What Works
 - ✅ Document ingestion and chunking (syllabus, assignments)